metapolator/metapolator/design-spaces.md

 ![](http://mmiworks.net/metapolator/tabicons2.png)

-some general **rules** for all spaces:
+some **general rules** for all spaces:

 * every instance that is created—whether part of a string or not—in the instances list immediately appears on the current design space and is part (exclusively) of that space;
-* adjustment masters (sequences) cannot be dropped on a design space when it does not contain master or master sequence.
+* adjustment masters (sequences) cannot be dropped on a design space when it does not contain master or master sequence;
+* the size of the design spaces area is quite variable, in width (window resize) and in height (‘let’s have a good look at that specimen’).
+Therefore design spaces scroll where necessary.

 ## exploration space
 Action start when masters get drag ’n’ dropped to the exploration space.
 Adding one master is not _that_ interesting: